seth-paxton/sensu/README.md

 **Note**: The hostname and IP address is automatically added.

-You can also append new subscriptions.
+You can also append new subscriptions:

 ```
 ./sensu_jsongen.py --append test1 test2